XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Proposed Method

 \subsubsection{A Review of SimGCL}

-Before presenting XSimGCL, we first briefly review SimGCL proposed in our conference paper \cite{yu2022graph}, which will help understand the new contributions.
+Before presenting XSimGCL, we first briefly review SimGCL proposed in our conference paper \cite{yu2022graph} for a better understanding of the new contributions.
 As shown in Fig. \ref{fig:architecture}, SimGCL follows the paradigm of graph CL-based recommendation portrayed in Fig. \ref{fig:gcl}.
 It consists of three encoders: one is for the recommendation task and the other two are for the contrastive task.
-SimGCL likewise adopts LightGCN as the backbone to learn graph representations.
+SimGCL employs LightGCN as the backbone to learn graph representations.
 Since LightGCN is network-parameter-free, the input user/item embeddings are the only parameters to be learned.
 The ordinary graph encoding is used for recommendation which follows Eq. (\ref{eq:lightgcn}) to propagate node information.
 Meanwhile, in the other two encoders SimGCL employs the proposed noise-based augmentation approach, and adds different uniform random noises to the aggregated embeddings at each layer to obtain perturbed representations.
 This noise-involved representation learning can be formulated as:

-Note that we skip the input embedding $\mathbf{E}^{(0)}$ in all the three encoders when calculating the final representations, because we experimentally find that CL cannot consistently improve non-aggregation-based models and skipping it will lead to a slight performance improvement.
+Note that we skip the input embedding $\mathbf{E}^{(0)}$ in all the three encoders when calculating the final representations, because we find that skipping it can lead to better performance.
+The possible reason is discussed in Section \ref{theoretical}.
 Finally, we substitute the learned representations into the joint loss presented in Eq. (\ref{joint}) then use Adam to optimize it.